poga/devpoga.org/content/post/2020-11-21-a-taste-of-ocaml-predictable-performance/index.md

 ---

+This is the first issue of [Learn OCaml the Hard Way](https://learnocamlthehardway.substack.com/welcome).
+A publication about Learning OCaml from the ground up.

+---

 ## About Garbage Collection

 It's hard to have a stable runtime performance for languages that comes with a garbage collector.
 To have a predictable runtime performance characteristic in these languages, the following rules are usually required to be followed religiously: